olap4j/olap4j/README.txt

    "test.properties.example" and customize it.
 Note that you will need to specify the location of the FoodMart.xml in your mondrian distribution and the URL of your database.
+3. If your database requires a JDBC driver, edit build.xml and add the location of the driver to the "project.classpath" path.
-3. In the root of the source tree, run 'ant test'.
+4. In the root of the source tree, run 'ant test'.

 Writing a simple program
 ------------------------